Extra attacker: Ice hockey

 Russian and Soviet coaches are known for refusing to pull their goalies when behind late in games, as was the case in the 1980 Winter Olympics medal game between the Soviet Union and the USA.

-The extra attacker concept was first utilized in the NHL by Art Ross, coach and general manager of the Boston Bruins, who picked up the idea from experimental incidents in amateur and minor-league hockey.
-In a playoff game against the Montreal Canadiens on March 26, 1931, Ross had goaltender Tiny Thompson go to the bench for a sixth skater in the final minute of play; the Bruins failed to score and lost the game 1–0.
+The extra attacker concept was first utilized in the NHL by Art Ross, coach and general manager of the Toronto Maple Leafs, who picked up the idea from experimental incidents in amateur and minor-league hockey.
+In a playoff game against the Chicago Black Hawks on March 26, 1931, Ross had goaltender Tiny Thompson go to the bench for a sixth skater in the final minute of play of a tie game.
+The Maple Leafs did not score with the extra attacker, and lost in overtime, 2-1.

 Milt Schmidt was the first NHL coach to pull the goaltender for a delayed penalty on April 16, 1958 while coaching the Boston Bruins against the Montreal Canadiens.

 A 2018 model by Aaron Brown and Cliff Asness based on the 2015–16 NHL season suggested that, for a team down one point where losing 2–0 is no worse than losing 1–0, the ideal time to pull the goalie is somewhere between 5 and 6 minutes from the end of the match.